Your degree in Art History

 Skills you’ll develop

-While studying Art History, you'll learn about objects of art in their historical development and stylistic contexts.
-You’ll develop important skills to provide sophisticated visual analysis and observations to wider political, social and cultural contexts of art, as well as analyze visual objects from a variety of perspectives.
+While studying Art History, you’ll learn to understand works of art and visual media in their historical development and cultural significance.
+You’ll develop important skills of visual analysis, interpretation, and critical observation applicable to wider political, social and historical contexts of art and visual culture.

 These skills may include:

-• Critical and historical analysis of objects, spaces, visual traditions, artistic practices, and ideas
+• Conducting critical and historical analyses of artworks, visual media, buildings, objects, spaces, artistic practices, traditions, and ideas

-• Researching, producing, and presenting arguments across different geographic and cultural contexts in the past and present
+• Recognizing patterns, accounting for transformations, and conducting comparisons between works of art and across different geographic and cultural contexts in the past and present

 Explore career possibilities

-Career opportunities vary across a range of fields including art galleries, museums, media, publishing, arts administration, insurance, education, and others.
+Career opportunities vary across a range of fields including professional roles in art galleries, museums, media, publishing, arts administration, conservation, cultural heritage, and education, among others.

 • Archives manager